The Irish Mortgage Market – 2018 and beyond - Deputy Governor Ed Sibley

 4 Central Statistics Office.
 Census of Population 2016 - Profile 1 Housing in Ireland.
 Figure 2.2.
 This shows a long term decrease in the number of average persons per household since 1966 to 2011.
 From 2011 to 2016, the trend changed and there was a small increase of the average number of persons per household.

-5 Joint Committee on Housing, Planning & Local Government report on The Impact of Short Term Lettings on Ireland’s Housing and Rental Market.
+5 Joint Committee on Housing, Planning & Local Government report on The Impact of Short Term Lettings on Ireland’s Housing and Rental Market (PDF 735.07KB).
 The report noted the lack of detailed information on the topic but did advise that “Preliminary research conducted by Dublin City Council in March 2017 on the extent of Airbnb activity in Dublin suggests that a total of 6,729 listings existed on Airbnb for all of Dublin, with 5,377 listings located within the Dublin City Council area at that point in time.
 Of these, 50% were listings for entire houses or apartments”.

 6 The Central Bank of Ireland Quarterly Bulletin 2018 Q2.
 Box C “Leading Indicators of New Housing Output”.